-If you already have incorporated Paleo diet into your lifestyle, then you probably know the essence of this diet – eat the way you were built to eat.
-When it comes to incorporating Paleo fitness into your life, you should follow similar guidelines – do what your body was designed to do.
+If you already have incorporated the Paleo diet into your lifestyle, then you probably know the essence of this diet – eat the way you were built to eat.
+When it comes to incorporating Paleo exercise into your life, you should follow similar guidelines – do what your body was designed to do.

 You can, for example, take a brief five-minute walk around your office every hour.
 If your workplace doesn’t allow that, you can at least try changing your desk height frequently or avoid sitting in the same position for too long.
-And, it is always a good idea to use your lunch break to head outside and take a walk.
+And it is always a good idea to use your lunch break to head outside and take a walk.

 If you’re willing to kick things up a notch, you can try walking or riding a bike instead of driving to work.
 Too challenging for you?
 Then, park your car as far away as possible from your destination and walk the rest of the way.

-Challenge yourself by doing full body exercises such as squatting, lunging, deadlifting, pull-ups, and pushups which are quite similar to primal exercises and movement.
+Challenge yourself by doing full-body exercises such as squatting, lunging, deadlifting, pull-ups, and pushups which are quite similar to primal exercises and movement.
 In addition, you can always sign up for a fitness program.
 Perhaps the most popular one in Paleo circles is CrossFit since it builds overall fitness through workouts that incorporate bodyweight exercises.